harshitmuhal/Image-Captioning/README.md

 - Aid to the blind people by using a camera to detect scenes in front of them.
 - Automatic Captioning can help, make Google Image Search as good as Google Search, as then every image could be first converted into a caption and then search can be performed based on the caption.

+# About Dataset
+Dataset used is Flickr8k Dataset available on kaggle.
+It have 8K images and every image has 5 captions so that makes it 8000*5 = 40K datapoints.

 # References
 - [https://towardsdatascience.com/image-captioning-with-keras-teaching-computers-to-describe-pictures-c88a46a311b8]